21centuryweather/21st-Century-Weather-Software-Wiki/gadi/project-template.md

 copier copy --trust gh:21centuryweather/research-project-template .
 ```

-You will get prompted to answer a few questions about your project, such as the project name, description, and the NCI project you are working on.
+You will get prompted to answer a few questions about your project: the project name, description, and the NCI project you are working on.
 You can also choose whether you want to use Python or R as your programming language.

+3. Answer the questions.

 ![](images/python_project.gif)

-And answer the questions.
-Depending on the answers, the project using Python will look something like this:
+Depending on the answers, the project using Python may look something like this:

 ```bash
 {{project_name}}/